adeira/universe/src/mrtnzlml-meta/docs/relay/uploadables.md

 ```

 They send the actual files and query as `multipart/form-data` as well but they require the file name (with underscore) in the query and it will fail if these two things do not match.
 Simple and elegant.

+> By treating uploads as regular arguments we get all the usual GraphQL argument benefits (such as validation and documentation)---which we wouldn't get if we were merely putting them in the context as in other implementations.

 - https://github.com/facebook/relay/issues/1844#issuecomment-316893590
 - https://hexdocs.pm/absinthe/file-uploads.html